ddanes/2v2Comp/competition-rules.md

   - [] Evidence needs to be able to be images or text
 - [] Other
   - [] Need to be able to track the length of an event
-  - [] EXTRA - Event histroy.
-Tracking what changes and items are made where is important.
-  - [] EXTRA - If an event goes on too long an automated message needs to be sent out - depends on available free items
-  - [] EXTRA - Export/Import - Allow users to export events in PDF format
+  - [] EXTRA - Export - Allow users to export events in PDF format

 - [] UI